-If the after-discovered or omitted property passes to the surviving spouse, the zero basis rule would not apply-because assets passing in a manner that qualifies for the marital deduction is not subject to §1014(f).
+If the after-discovered or omitted property passes to the surviving spouse or to charity, the zero basis rule would seem not to apply-because assets passing in a manner that qualify for the marital deduction or charitable are not subject to §1014(f).
+However, the proposed regulations do not address whether the zero basis rule would apply to marital or charitable deduction property.

 The effect of this "zero basis rule" is that if the estate has filed an estate tax return and the assessment period has run, there is no way to avoid the deemed basis of zero.
-Apparently, this would be the case even for after-discovered or omitted cash, life insurance proceeds, or a bank account-which raises interesting issues regarding the effect of cash having a zero basis-is the use of the cash to buy something treated as a "sale or exchange" of the cash, thus generating capital gain?
-Could the IRS even argue that the receipt of such after-discovered cash generates ordinary income?
+Apparently, this would be the case even for after-discovered or omitted cash, as discussed below.